I Made My Website Readable for AI. Here Is How.

 <link rel="alternate" hreflang="x-default" href="https://milos.oroz.space/en/blog/">

-Canonical URLs tell crawlers which version of a page is the authoritative one.
-Article meta tags provide timestamps for blog posts.
+These tell crawlers which version of a page is the authoritative one.
+I also add article timestamps for blog posts.

 <link rel="canonical" href="https://milos.oroz.space/en/blog/llm-crawling-optimization/">